sliaskonis/ECE180-High-Performance-Computing/README.md

 ## Usage

 Each assignment folder includes detailed instructions for compiling and running the code.
 Refer to the `README.md` inside each folder for assignment-specific details.
+Also, under each assignment folder there is a detailed report about each assignment.